 This course explains the various features and use cases of Amazon CloudFront and includes a walkthrough of how to create a Web Distribution.

 This course covers AWS Elastic Beanstalk, its uses, how it's configured and the various monitoring options available.

 This course summarizes what you learned in Domain One - Designing Resilient Architectures.

-Domain One: Designing Resilient Architectures
+Knowledge Check: Domain 1: Designing Resilient Architectures

 This course introduces Domain Two - Designing Performant Architectures and what will be covered in the module.